gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 60000/60000 [==============================] - 2s 31us/step - loss: 0.1079 - acc: 0.9663
 ```

-We reached **96.6% training accuracy** after 5 epochs!
+We reached **96.6% training accuracy** after five epochs!
 This doesn't tell us much, though - we may be overfitting.
 The real challenge will be seeing how our model performs on our test data.

 ## 6. Testing the Model